jwegner89/compellent/README.rst

 =========================

 This project comprises utilities to interact with a Dell Compellent Storage Manager server using the REST API that the Data Collector exposes.
-It is written in Python 3, and fully tested using Python 3.6.
-It is likely compatible with earlier Python 3.x releases, but these releases have not been tested.
+Python 3.6 is a hard requirement due to some features of subprocess that I used.
+Python is available to install through most package managers (yum, apt, homebrew) or directly from the `Python website <https://www.python.org/downloads/>`_.

 The utility is accessed through the compellent module, and exposes simple access to query information about volumes mapped to servers, take snapshots